|Abbreviation||FT / PT|

 |MSocSc(Crim)||FT / PT|

-The Master of Social Sciences in Criminology [MSocSc(Crim)] is the only postgraduate criminology programme in Hong Kong.
+The Master of Social Sciences in Criminology [MSocSc(Crim)] is the first and long established postgraduate criminology programme in Hong Kong.
 It offers a professional qualification for practitioners in criminal justice and related fields, and provides a foundation for advanced research degree studies in the discipline.
 Offered since 1986, the programme is designed for people:

 - who intend to start or already have a career in the police, the law, corrections, non-governmental organisations and related agencies;